CodeName-666/Dio/README.md

 # Dio
-Library for Dio class with optional features
+Library for Dio class with optional features.